 Hades and Persephone: A Bitter-Sweet Love Story

 The story of Hades and Persephone's love affair has been twisted and abused through the passing of time.
 Hades was once an honored god amongst the Greeks, however, after the rise of Christianity, he was painted as sort of a devil-like creature.
-With this came the various versions of his and Persephone's story.
+With this came the various versions of his and Persephone's love story.

-One story claims that Persephone was kidnapped, raped, and forced into marriage by Hades.
+One version claims that Persephone was kidnapped, raped, and forced into marriage by Hades.
 This story is the most commonly depicted one as it continues with the portrayal of Hades as a demonic creature.
 This was likely due to Christianity attempting to portray the Greek religion as evil or similar to Christianity (with its depiction of a devil).

 Another version of the story paints Hades in a far better light.
-This story provides a better explanation as to how and why Persephone fell in-love with the God of the dead.
+This story provides a better explanation as to how and why Persephone fell in-love with the god of the dead.